suryajefferson/Python-Job-Analysis-Project/README.md

 - **senior data scientists** have median salaries of $153,576.5 for *python* and $152,500 for *sql*, using a balanced mix of programming, analytical tools, and cloud technologies like *aws* (27.3%).
 - **data engineers** focus mainly on programming and libraries, with some emphasis on cloud technologies like *aws* and *azure*.
 - **data analysts** primarily use programming and analytical tools, with some experience in cloud technologies like *azure*.

+# Overall Insights
+- **job posting trends**: both global and indian job postings are highest at the start of the year and lowest in may. global postings have another peak in august, while india’s second peak is in november. global trends are more up and down; india’s are steadier.

+- **important skills**: sql and python are key for all data jobs. data analysts use sql and excel, data engineers focus on python and cloud tools, and data scientists use a mix of python, sql, and r.

+- **skill changes**: sql and python are important all year. other skills change more, with data analysts and data scientists having noticeable peaks in certain months.

+- **seasonal patterns**: no clear patterns for data analysts; data engineers have more stable trends.

+- **pay differences**: the us pays more for specialized skills, while india’s salaries are steadier for common skills. the us pays high for niche skills, but india’s top salaries are more stable.

+- **salaries**: senior data scientists have the highest pay in both countries. data analysts and senior data analysts earn less. both countries have high salaries and some extreme pay, especially in the us. data engineers and data scientists earn well with skills in sql, python, and spark, while data analysts earn more with skills like excel and sql. senior roles use a mix of programming, analytical tools, and cloud skills.
+# Challanges I Faced
+this project came with some difficulties, but they were good learning experiences:

+- **data inconsistencies:** i had to fix missing or incorrect data to make sure the analysis was accurate.
+- **complex data visualization:** it was challenging to create clear charts and graphs from complicated data, but it was important for making the information easy to understand.
+- **balancing breadth and depth:** i needed to explore the data thoroughly while also keeping a big-picture view, which was tricky to manage.

+# Conclusion
+The project provides substantial insights on job posting trends and skill demands in the data industry. it offers an in-depth analysis of the data job market by comparing global and Indian trends, identifying necessary skills for top professions, and analyzing salary distributions. according to the data, while some trends and skills are comparable around the world, regional differences and specialized function needs result in distinct patterns in demand and compensation. this analysis can help professionals plan their careers and corporations develop hiring strategies.

 <span style="color:#d7ba7d; font-size:50px;"> End </span>